Master of Science in Emergency Management

 Whether man-made or natural, the list of potential disasters to which our state, region and nation are vulnerable is sizeable.
-From preparedness and first response to long-term recovery, the ability to provide expert emergency management in all phases of a disaster is critical to economic development and continuity, both on a small scale (businesses, organizations or institutions) and large scale (city, state, region or nation).
+From preparedness and first response to long-term recovery, the ability to provide expert emergency management in all phases of a disaster is critical to economic development and continuity, both on a small scale (businesses, organizations or institutions) and a large scale (city, state, region, or nation).

-- Insurance adjustment & business management
+- Insurance adjustment, risk assessment, & business management

-- Government planning
+- Government planning and public administration

 - Transportation logistics management